 I am a PhD student working with Prof. Paul Palmer in the Atmospheric Composition Modeling Group at School of GeoSciences, the University of Edinburgh.
 My research interests lie in the area of modeling global, regional and urban-scale air pollution from satellite remotely sensed data.
-My current project focuses on mapping the spatiotemporal distribution of PM2.5 pollution in China by assimilating multi-source satellite-retrieved AOD, GEOS-Chem models, statistical models, and machine learning models.
+My current project focuses on unveiling the spatiotemporal distribution of PM2.5 pollution in China through assimilation of multi-source satellite-retrieved AOD, GEOS-Chem models, statistical models, and machine learning models.

 Prior to joining the University of Edinburgh, I obtained my Master’s degree at Peking University, where my research activities centered on using VIIRS AOD to interpret the spatiotemporal distribution of PM2.5 in Beijing-Tianjin-Hebei region.
 At Peking University, I also engaged in a collaborative research on correcting the saturation problem of DMSP/OLS Nighttime Lights Data based on relative NDVI, in which I performed the experiments, analyzed the data, and contributed analysis tools.
 I received my Bachelor’s degree from the East China Normal University (ECNU), where my research career started thanks to several research training programs ECNU provided.
 I was born in Chizhou of Anhui Province in central China, a small and peaceful city adjacent to the Yangtze River.